My Story (and I’m sticking to it)

 Obviously Eastern Military Academy’s motto “what you are to be you are now becoming” is still an ongoing process; one for which I’m very grateful.

 © Guillermo Calvo Mahé; Manizales, 2007 – 2010; all rights reserved.
-Updated during December of 2017.
+Updated during March of 2023.